RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

 #### B. Instruction Decoding, Renaming, and Dispatch
   During this phase, instructions are removed from the instruction fetch buffers.
   Then, Control and Data dependence linkages are set up.

+  Job of the decode phase : to set up one or more execution tuples for each instruction
+  What is execution tuple?

+    1)